Michelle Ang: Early life and education

 Ang was born in Christchurch and is of Malaysian Chinese descent.
+She grew up in Wellington with her parents and younger sister.

-Ang was a talented ballet dancer when she was younger and performed in The Nutcracker, A Midsummer Night's Dream and Romeo and Juliet with the Royal New Zealand Ballet.
-Later she completed studies at Victoria University of Wellington for a double degree: a Bachelor of Commerce and Administration (B.C.A.) in Accounting with Commercial Law and a Bachelor of Science in Chemistry.
+As a child, she was a dancer and performed with the Royal New Zealand Ballet in productions of The Nutcracker, A Midsummer Night's Dream and Romeo and Juliet.

+As a university student, she completed studies at Victoria University of Wellington for a double degree: a Bachelor of Commerce and Administration (B.C.A.) in Accounting with Commercial Law and a Bachelor of Science in Chemistry.